wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-storage-windows-clients/includes/6-explore-disk-management-tools.md

     list disk
   :::column-end:::
   :::column:::
-    Displays a list of disks and related information, including: Disk size The amount of available free space on the disks Whether the disks are basic or dynamic Whether the disks use the MBR or GPT partition style The disks marked with an asterisk (\*) are the ones against which the commands will execute.
+    Displays a list of disks and related information, including: Disk size, the amount of available free space on the disks, whether the disks are basic or dynamic, and whether the disks use the MBR or GPT partition style.
+The disks marked with an asterisk (\*) are the ones against which the commands will execute.
   :::column-end:::
 :::row-end:::
 :::row:::